AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/audiences-overview.md

 {{limited-availability-release-note}}

 In Adobe Real-Time CDP Collaboration, audiences are groups of users or customers you bring into Collaboration.
 After sourcing, you can use audiences to discover overlap with collaborators, activate audiences, and measure campaign performance.
-You can source audiences from multiple sources, including Adobe Experience Platform, cloud storage and sharing systems, and file upload workflows, depending on where your audience data already lives.
+You can source audiences from a variety of source types, including Adobe Experience Platform, cloud storage and sharing systems, and file upload workflows, depending on where your audience data already lives.

 ## What you can do with audiences {#audiences-in-collaboration}